 A new concept – Indexes – has been added which enables you to pick assets from different projects on your index and collaborate with them.

 An index is basically a flat list of assets such as requirements or test cases from your projects.
 You can create as many indexes you like and you can share them between users in your Testlab.
 All users who have access to your index can comment on it and edit it – this makes it easy to collaborate with a set of assets in your Testlab.

 Each asset on your index is shown with the project it belongs to.
 When you select assets from your index, you have an option to paste the selected assets to your current Testlab project.
 This enables you to easily copy content from a project to another.

 SAML 2.0 Single Sign-On support

-The authentication pipeline of Testlab has been added with an support for SAML 2.0 Single Sign-On support (WebSSO profile).
+The authentication pipeline of Testlab has been added with support for SAML 2.0 Single Sign-On support (WebSSO profile).
 This makes it possible to use SAML 2.0 based user identity federation services such as Microsoft’s ADFS for user authentication.